I am a plus size women with a unique obsession for anything that's denim, lace or drizzled in chocolate.

 - Jeans with a natural waistline always flatter a curvy body, they are more comfortable too.

 - Skinny jeans look wonderful on a curvy body as well but make sure they are the curvy-fit kind.
-They tend to be a little wider in the thigh area and have more pull to them, to keep them from looking too tight.
+They tend to be a little wider in the thigh area and have more pull to them, to keep your thighs from looking like a can of busted biscuits.

 Dress your curvy body in the right pair of great fitting jeans, to enhance your natural God-given shape.